Brown leads Mississippi Valley State against Florida A&M - WTOP News

 Itta Bena, Mississippi; Monday, 8:30 p.m.
 EST

-BOTTOM LINE: Mississippi Valley State hosts the Florida A&M Rattlers after Rayquan Brown scored 30 points in Mississippi Valley State’s 80-64 loss to the Bethune-Cookman Wildcats.
+BOTTOM LINE: Mississippi Valley State takes on the Florida A&M Rattlers after Rayquan Brown scored 30 points in Mississippi Valley State’s 80-64 loss to the Bethune-Cookman Wildcats.

-The Delta Devils are 0-3 in home games.
-Mississippi Valley State is 0-2 in games decided by less than 4 points.
+The Delta Devils have gone 0-3 at home.
+Mississippi Valley State allows 82.2 points and has been outscored by 30.4 points per game.

-The Rattlers are 0-4 in conference matchups.
-Florida A&M ranks second in the SWAC shooting 36.2% from 3-point range.
+The Rattlers are 0-4 in conference play.
+Florida A&M is ninth in the SWAC with 9.1 offensive rebounds per game led by Dimingus Stevens averaging 2.0.

-Mississippi Valley State scores 51.8 points per game, 31.9 fewer points than the 83.7 Florida A&M gives up.
-Florida A&M averages 67.7 points per game, 14.5 fewer points than the 82.2 Mississippi Valley State allows.
+Mississippi Valley State averages 51.8 points per game, 31.9 fewer points than the 83.7 Florida A&M gives up.
+Florida A&M averages 6.3 made 3-pointers per game this season, 1.9 fewer made shots on average than the 8.2 per game Mississippi Valley State gives up.

+The Delta Devils and Rattlers match up Monday for the first time in SWAC play this season.

 TOP PERFORMERS: Brown is averaging 16.6 points and 6.4 rebounds for the Delta Devils.
-Donovan Sanders is averaging 11.5 points over the last 10 games for Mississippi Valley State.
+Reginald Reynolds is averaging 0.9 made 3-pointers over the last 10 games for Mississippi Valley State.

 Keith Lamar is averaging 14.1 points, 6.3 rebounds and 1.5 steals for the Rattlers.
-Jalen Speer is averaging 1.5 made 3-pointers over the last 10 games for Florida A&M.
+Jalen Speer is averaging 10.0 points over the last 10 games for Florida A&M.

 LAST 10 GAMES: Delta Devils: 0-10, averaging 52.5 points, 29.5 rebounds, 7.9 assists, 6.6 steals and 1.9 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 80.6 points per game.